mikel-k-khui/Stacks-and-Call-Stack/README.md

 This is how the Javascript works with the call stack to ensure the sub-routines are executed in the appropriate order.
 Again, the call stack only works with the topmost element to ensure the temporary data stored by previous sub-routines are not overwritten.

 # Conclusion
 "**Stack**" (click [here][f] for another fun example) can mean multiple things.
-This article walked through the concept of stack with general explanations on it's application in computation science and software (e.g. Call stack).
+This article walked through the concept of stack with general explanations on its application in computation science and software (e.g. Call stack).
 An example to implement it in Javascript was provide (e.g. arrayStack).
 Stack was one of the key concepts leading to explosive growth in computational power which enabled rapid commercialization of computational products.
 It is still highly relevant in today’s world.

 ## Corrections
 Please leave any error corrections, constructive feedback, and/or recommendations in the comments.